Judge Market LogoJudgeMarketUS

 In 1945, Friedrich Hayek published "The Use of Knowledge in Society," arguing that market prices aggregate dispersed information that no single individual or committee could ever collect.
 Each participant contributes their local knowledge through their trading decisions, and the price synthesizes all of it into a single, information-rich signal.

-This insight applies directly to reputation.
-No single person — no historian, no journalist, no AI — possesses complete knowledge about a historical figure's significance.
+This insight applies directly to public-figure reputation.
+No single person — no historian, no journalist, no AI — possesses complete knowledge about a figure's standing.
 But collectively, thousands of traders each bring their own reading, their own cultural context, their own analysis.
 The market price reflects all of it.

-A large body of research has demonstrated that prediction markets outperform polls and expert forecasts in aggregating opinion.
+A large body of research has demonstrated that crowd-priced markets outperform polls and expert forecasts in aggregating opinion.

 The Iowa Electronic Markets, operated by the University of Iowa since 1988, have consistently outperformed major polling organizations in predicting election outcomes.
 A 2004 meta-analysis by Berg, Nelson, and Rietz found that IEM predictions were more accurate than 596 of 964 polls conducted over the same period.